 I shook my head and did my best to look tired and thirsty.
 “Nothing yet.
 The sun is too hot today.
 I had to take a break, find some shade.”

 He must have noticed remnants of my selfishness stuck in my teeth, for he crouched next to me and caught my jaw between his thumb and forefinger.
-He was three years older, and his grip was like a vice, even with just those two digits.
+He was three years older, and his grip was like a vise, even with just those two digits.
 “We’re supposed to share!” he hissed before jerking my face away.
 “Just for that, you don’t get any of this.”

 He stood and pulled a purple orb from a pocket of his filthy, ragged pants and bit into it greedily.
 The fruit’s juice spilled down his chin just as the candy’s innards had stained mine.
 On any other day I would have protested, cried and pounded on his back with my little fists to no effect.
 But frankly I was much happier with my own find than I would have been with half of his bland fruit.
 Still, I knew I should have waited to find Rono before devouring my delicacy.